 Daing na Bisugo with Sinangag sounds like a perfect pair for a Filipino breakfast; it will be even better if we add some spicy vinegar dip.
 This is an amazing treat for breakfast and a cup of brewed coffee or hot chocolate will make your experience more enjoyable.
 I know that most of you know […]

-Tuyo is a type of sun dried fish.
-This is best eaten with spicy vinegar dip and rice.
-Tuyo is usually consumed for breakfast in the Philippines, although this dried fish can also be eaten for lunch or dinner.
-A recipe on how to cook tuyo is not really necessary.
-Most of us would know […]
+Tuyo fish is a type of Filipino sun dried fish.
+This is usually fried quickly and eaten with spicy vinegar dip and rice.
+Tuyo is usually consumed for breakfast in the Philippines, although this dried fish can also be eaten for anytime of the day.
+A recipe on how to cook tuyo fish is not […]

 Danggit (dried rabbit fish), sinangag (garlic fried rice), and itlog (fried egg) make up a meal that is popularly known as Dangsilog.
 It is quite ordinary for Filipinos to combine the first or last few letters of all the components of a meal to come-up with a single name to associate the meal with.
 Here are examples of some famous meal combinations: Tapsilog (Tapa, Sinangangag, at Itlog), Tocilog (Tocino, Sinangag, at Itlog), Longsilog (Longanisa, Sinangag, at Itlog), Chicksilog (Chicken, Sinangag, at Itlog), and Pakaplog (Pandesal, Kape, at Itlog).

 It has been more than a week since I last posted an article for our What’s Cooking section so I decided to write something about what I had for breakfast this morning.
 After taking a shower and brushing my teeth twice, I’m now inspired to write something about one of my favorite breakfast foods: Tuyo.